Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Introduction

 Expanding the analysis and testing whether the preference for DDE is confirmed by CMB measurements other than Planck is certainly feasible and worthwhile for a good number of well-motivated reasons.
 Firstly, over the years, several mild anomalies have been identified in the Planck CMB measurements, many of which affect parameters important for the late-time dynamics of the Universe.
 One notable example concerns the higher lensing amplitude inferred from Planck temperature and polarization spectra, captured by the phenomenological parameter $A_{\rm L}$~\cite{Calabrese:2008rt}, which deviates from the baseline value ($A_{\rm L} = 1$) by about $2.8\sigma$~\cite{Planck:2018vyg,DiValentino:2015bja,Renzi:2017cbg,Domenech:2020qay}.
 This issue can be recast into a well-documented preference for a closed Universe, as discussed in several recent works~\cite{Park:2017xbl,Handley:2019tkm,DiValentino:2019qzk,Efstathiou:2020wem,DiValentino:2020hov,Benisty:2020otr,Vagnozzi:2020rcz,Vagnozzi:2020dfn,DiValentino:2020kpf,Yang:2021hxg,Cao:2021ldv,Dhawan:2021mel,Dinda:2021ffa,Gonzalez:2021ojp,Akarsu:2021max,Cao:2022ugh,Glanville:2022xes,Bel:2022iuf,Yang:2022kho,Stevens:2022evv,Favale:2023lnp}.
 Secondly, focusing solely on Planck CMB data, one might speculate about a latent preference for a phantom-like DE component~\cite{Planck:2018vyg,Escamilla:2023oce} that is closely related to large-scale temperature and E-modes polarization measurements~\cite{Escamilla:2023oce,Giare:2023ejv,Ben-Dayan:2024uvx}.
 This latent preference (not confirmed by other CMB experiments) was previously washed out by older BAO measurements from the SDSS surveys~\cite{eBOSS:2020yzd}.
 However, it is worth checking whether it now sums up with the DESI and SN tendency for a phantom DDE, thereby strengthening its preference.
-Last but not least, discrepancies often arise between Planck and Planck-independent experiments as reported by different groups~\cite{Lin:2019zdn,Forconi:2021que,Handley:2020hdp,LaPosta:2022llv,DiValentino:2022rdg,DiValentino:2022oon,Giare:2022rvg,Calderon:2023obf,Giare:2023xoc}.
-Most disagreements involve small-scale CMB measurements from Data Release 4 of the ACT (\texttt{ACT-DR4}), and concern the value of inflationary parameters (most notably the value of the spectral index~\cite{Giare:2022rvg,Giare:2023wzl}).
-However, differences of $\sim 1.5\sigma$ to $2\sigma$ can potentially propagate to other cosmic parameters, such as the matter density parameter and the sound horizon~\cite{Giare:2023xoc}, which could have implications for DDE that warrant further investigation.
+Last but not least, discrepancies often arise between Planck and Planck-independent experiments as reported by different groups~\cite{Lin:2019zdn,Forconi:2021que,Handley:2020hdp,LaPosta:2022llv,DiValentino:2022rdg,DiValentino:2022oon,Giare:2022rvg,Calderon:2023obf,Giare:2023xoc,Giare:2024sdl,Gariazzo:2024sil,Forconi:2025zzu}.
+Most disagreements involve small-scale CMB measurements from Data Release 4 of the ACT (\texttt{ACT-DR4}), and concern the value of inflationary parameters (most notably the value of the spectral index~\cite{Giare:2022rvg,Giare:2023wzl,Forconi:2025zzu}).
+While these problems have been largely mitigated in the latest Data Release 6 of the ACT temperature and polarization spectra (\texttt{ACT-DR6}), differences are still observed and can potentially propagate to other cosmological parameters, such as the matter density parameter and the sound horizon~\cite{Giare:2023xoc}, which could have implications for DDE that warrant further investigation.